 A Child Trust Fund (CTF) is a long-term tax-free savings account for children.
 All children eligible for a CTF account should now have one.
 See Junior ISAs and our 'Making the most of ISAs’ Key Guide

 The Child Trust Fund was introduced in 2005 during the last Labour government, and was set up for every child born between 1st September 2002 and 2nd January 2011.
+The first CTFs matured in September 2020, when the oldest account holders turned 18.
+The last CTF will mature in 2029.

 Its purpose was to encourage long term and regular savings into a tax free account, that the child could control from the age of 16 but not withdraw funds until aged 18.